Section 12 – Bharatiya Nagarik Suraksha Sanhita(BNSS) – Local Jurisdiction Of Judicial Magistrates

 • Subsection (1) states that the CJM has the power to define the local areas where Magistrates appointed under sections 9 and 11 can exercise their powers.
 This is subject to the oversight of the High Court.
 Notably, Special Judicial Magistrates can hold their court sessions anywhere within the designated local area.

-• Subsection (2) clarifies that unless a specific definition is provided, the jurisdiction of Magistrates appointed under sections 9 and 11 extends to the entire district.
+• Subsection (2) clarifies that a specific definition is to be provided.
+Then the jurisdiction of Magistrates appointed under sections 9 and 11 extends to the entire district.

 • Subsection (3) addresses situations where a Magistrate’s jurisdiction extends beyond their district.
 In such cases, references to the Court of Session or CJM within the Sanhita are interpreted as referring to the corresponding court in the district where the Magistrate is exercising jurisdiction.